register76/quad-001/README.md

 This is an endurance-optimized 450 mm quadcopter powered by a Matek F405-HDTE flight controller and running ArduPilot firmware.

 ## Project Status
-🚧 Work in Progress — Frame and wiring complete, first flight pending.
+🚧 Work in Progress — Frame and wiring complete, first flight complete.
-Next steps: finalize 3D-printed component mounts, tune PIDs, and integrate the companion computer.
+Next steps: tune PIDs, finalize 3D-printed component mounts, and integrate camera and companion computer.

 ## Goals
 - Max flight time